MarvinSt/OptimalControlLapSim/README.md

 ## Installation

- * Download Casadi for Matlab, unzip in your project folder as '/casadi/'
+ * Download Casadi(https://web.casadi.org/get/) for Matlab, unzip as 'casadi' in the root of the project folder

 ## Track Data